C. Wright Mills

 Charles Wright Mills (August 28, 1916 – March 20, 1962) was an American sociologist, and a professor of sociology at Columbia University from 1946 until his death in 1962.
 Mills published widely in both popular and intellectual journals, and is remembered for several books, such as The Power Elite, White Collar: The American Middle Classes, and The Sociological Imagination.
 Mills was concerned with the responsibilities of intellectuals in post–World War II society, and he advocated public and political engagement over disinterested observation.
 One of Mills's biographers, Daniel Geary, writes that Mills's writings had a "particularly significant impact on New Left social movements of the 1960s era."
-It was Mills who popularized the term New Left in the US in a 1960 open letter, "Letter to the New Left".
+It was Mills who popularized the term "New Left" in the U.S., in a 1960 open letter "Letter to the New Left".

 Biography

 Early life

 C. Wright Mills was born in Waco, Texas, on August 28, 1916.
-His father, Charles Grover Mills (1889-1973), worked as an insurance broker; his mother, Frances Ursula (Wright) Mills (1893-1989), was a homemaker.
+His father, Charles Grover Mills (1889–1973), worked as an insurance broker, leaving his family to constantly move around; his mother, Frances Ursula (Wright) Mills (1893–1989), was a homemaker.
 His parents were pious and middle class, with an Irish-English background.
 Mills was a choirboy in the Catholic Church of Waco, and he developed a lifelong aversion to Christianity.
+Although being brought up in an Anglo-Irish Catholic family, Mills strayed away from the church, defining himself as an atheist.
 Mills attended Dallas Technical High School, with an interest in engineering, and his parents were preparing him for a practical career in a rapidly industrializing world of Texas.
 His focuses of study besides engineering were algebra, physics, and mechanical drawing.